fbpx

 Communicate

-Make sure you keep your goals in mind and communicate your progress to others as you work towards them.
+Remember your goals and communicate your progress to others as you work towards them.

-As you begin to establish stakeholder trust through regular updates on project success criteria, reaffirming your targets will keep them focused on their roles throughout execution.
-Setting goals without reaffirming the long-term goal being pursued can derail your sale.
+To build trust with stakeholders, provide regular updates on project goals.
+Reaffirming your targets will help them stay focused on their roles during execution.
+Setting goals without reaffirming the long-term goal being pursued can derail your sales.
 To prevent a decreased buy-in, make sure you continue to communicate progress through frequent updates.

 Keep things consistent.